 What’s the link between hormones and headaches?

 For many women, the way hormones change over the course of the month and the menstrual cycle is a big migraine trigger.
 Women not on birth control often get “menstrual migraines” in response to the big drop in estrogen that happens during the days leading up to and during the first three days of their periods.
-About 60% of women with migraines experience more frequent or severe headaches around their periods.
+At least 60% of women with migraines experience more frequent or severe headaches around their periods.

 Can birth control make headaches better?